AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-components.md

 ---
 title: Cloud Components for Commerce
-description: Learn about the latest improvements to the Magento Cloud Components package.
+description: Learn about the latest improvements to the Cloud Components package.
 ---

 # Cloud Components for Commerce